 What are you good at?
-What can you do what many others wished they could.
+What can you do that many others wished they could?
 Offer this as a product on Sellfy.
 It can be everything.
 For instance, a video course, a self-written e-book, tutorials, photo presets, etc. Everything can be for sale as long as it is downloadable.

 Sellfy is the best place to offer these online products.
-For example; There is a man making a great income by selling tutorial videos of how to do magic tricks.
+For example, there is a man making a great income by selling tutorial videos on how to do magic tricks.
 See?
 Dig deep and sell your skills!

 Masterclass: The Secrets of a Successful Travel Blog